CULT of the HARVESTER of EYES

 (Marvel Tarot#1 - BTS) - Sorcerer Ian McNee read about the original purpose of the Cult of the Harvester of Eyes.

-Comments: Created by David Anthony Kraft (writer), Rich Buckler, Mike Nasser, Arvell Jones (all pencils) & Klaus Janson (inks).
+Comments: Created by David Anthony Kraft, Rich Buckler, Mike Nasser, Arvell Jones & Klaus Janson.

-The names 'Vera Gemini' and 'Harvester of Eyes' are songs by the Blue Oyster Cult.
+The names 'Vera Gemini' and 'Harvester of Eyes' are songs by Blue Oyster Cult.

-Agent of Fortune is also a reference to Blue Oyster Cult lyrics and it is also an album name.
+Agent of Fortune is also a reference to Blue Oyster Cult lyrics, and it is also an album title.
 Balthazar too is a reference to BOC lyrics (both are in the song ETI on Agents of Fortune), there might be more, but I'm pretty sure that's it.

 If you care enough, I'd check the Blue Oyster Cult site, I think they have a page on cameos, Marvel used stuff from their songs a couple times